sahabi/fee-estimation/src/plan.md

   - [x] update the unconfirmed txs in db
     - [x] Function: from the mempool create unconfirmed txs
     - [x] Function: write new unconfirmed txs to db
-  - [x] fetch unconfirmed txs from db
-    - [x] Function: retrieve unconfirmed txs from db
-  - [x] get the next block
-    - [x] Function: retrieve the latest block
-  - [ ] update db for unconfirmed txs by checking txs in block
-    - [x] Function: from the mempool and the latest block create a list of confirmed txs
-    - [x] Functions: write list of confirmed txs to db.
-  - [ ] wait for 5 minutes

-- [ ] build the bucket creation and update process
+- [ ] build a priodic process for updating the buckets db table

-  - [x] Function: retrieve confirmed txs from db
+  - [x] Function: retrieve the lastest confirmed txs from db
-  - [ ] Function: confirmed txs -> Buckets
+  - [ ] Function: latest confirmed txs -> current buckets -> new buckets
-  - [ ] Function: update unconfirmed txn in db

 - [ ] build the estimation algorithm

+  - [ ] Function: target -> buckets -> fee

 - [ ] build the ui